labd/terraform-provider-contentstack/README.md

 # Contentstack Terraform Provider

-The Terraform commercetools provider allows you to configure your contenstack stack with infrastructure-as-code principles.
+The Terraform provider for [Contentstack](https://www.contentstack.com/) allows you to configure your Contenstack stack with infrastructure-as-code principles.

 ## Usage